Social care providers ‘turning away new care requests and closed to admissions’

 Two thirds of home care providers are turning away new requests for care while a fifth are handing back care packages, according to research by the National Care Forum (NCF).

-And 43% of care home providers are closed to new admissions, the research found.
+And 43 per cent of care home providers are closed to new admissions, the research found.

 The NCF said those on the front line are describing the situation as “grim, difficult and relentless”.